Ukrainian patrol vessel Sloviansk: United States Coast Guard

 Cushing was commissioned on Coast Guard Day, 4 August 1988, named after Cushing Island, located near Portland, Maine.
 Throughout her service life, she would partake in a number of humanitarian and military operations.
 Cushing primarily supported the United States Coast Guard's search and rescue, law enforcement, living marine resources, and counter drug and illegal migrant missions in the Gulf of Mexico, Caribbean Sea, and the Atlantic.
 Cushing was homeported in Alabama, Puerto Rico, and North Carolina during her Coast Guard service.

 Cushing was involved in Operation Uphold Democracy, the American backed military intervention in Haiti following the 1991 Haitian coup d'état.
 In 1994, Cushing was among the 55 Coast Guard cutters operating in support of Operation Able Manner and Operation Able Vigil.
 These patrols consisted of border security operations, and resulted in the rescue and repatriation of over 63,000 Haitian and Cuban migrants.
 This was the largest United States Coast Guard operation since the Vietnam War.

-Cushing was later transferred to Atlantic Beach, North Carolina, where her primary focus was fisheries and marine life enforcement, as well as search and rescue.
+Cushing was later transferred to Atlantic Beach, North Carolina, where her primary focus was fisheries and marine law enforcement, as well as search and rescue.

 On 8 March 2017 Cushing was decommissioned along with USCGC Nantucket in North Carolina.
 Two Sentinel-class cutters replaced both cutters the following year.
 Cushing was laid up in the Coast Guard Yard near Baltimore, Maryland.

 Ukrainian Naval Forces

 In September 2018, Ukraine was selected to receive the Cushing, as well as her sister ship Drummond through the United States Navy International Programs Office, as part of military aid to the country.
 The Island-class patrol boat was the first major commissioned ship built in the United States operated by the Ukrainian Navy, which up to this point was composed largely of ships inherited from the breakup of the Soviet Black Sea Fleet into the Russian Black Sea Fleet and the Ukrainian Navy.
 As a result, the two ships were brought out of storage, and received maintenance and equipment upgrades.
-Cushing and Drummond were transported to the Black Sea port city of Odessa aboard the Ocean Freedom dry cargo ship, arriving on 21 October 2019.
+Cushing and Drummond were transported to the Black Sea port city of Odesa aboard the Ocean Freedom dry cargo ship, arriving on 21 October 2019.

-In Ukrainian service, Cushing was renamed to Sloviansk, in memory of the home town of sailors Roman Napriagila and Sergiy Mayboroda.
+In Ukrainian service, Cushing was renamed to Sloviansk, in memory of the home town of sailors Roman Napriagila and Sergiy Mayboroda and was subordinate to the 30th Surface Ships Division.

 Sinking

-On 3 March 2022, during the Russian invasion of Ukraine, Sloviansk was conducting reconnaissance and patrol missions around the port cities of Odessa, Chornomorsk and Yuzhne.
+On 3 March 2022, during the Russian invasion of Ukraine, Sloviansk was conducting reconnaissance and patrol missions around the port cities of Odesa, Chornomorsk and Yuzhne.
 During this period, the vessel was reportedly sunk by a Russian Kh-31 anti-ship missile.
 The fate of the crew has not been reported.